EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/boonabell.md

 --8<-- "spoiler.html"

-Bannaboona, leader of the Boona gang, also happens to be a great inventor.
+Bannaboona, a large obese Bullywug leader of the Boona gang, also happens to be a great inventor.
 He uses his ill-gotten gains to explore the ocean through his invention, the Boonabell.
 Problem is, a rival gang leader stole Bannaboona's Boonabell.
 Go get it back so you can dive into the deepest depths of the ocean.

 ## Boonabell